-Ans:- Black Box Testing is a method of software testing where the testers evaluate the functionality of the application without peering into the internal source code.
-This method can be applied in every level of software testing such as integration testing, unit testing, system testing, and acceptance testing.
+Ans:- Black Box Testing is a software testing method where the testers evaluate the application's functionality without peering into the internal source code.
+This method can be applied in every level of software testing, such as integration, unit, system, and acceptance.

 Q28.
 What do you understand about the API Framework?

 Ans:- There is no need to give an introduction to the API Framework as it is self-explanatory.
-When you are testing APIs then you don’t have to work on each API independently but you can use config files in that case where details for all APIs are given and can be used if needed.
+When you are testing APIs, you don’t have to work on each API independently, but you can use config files in that case where details for all APIs are given and can be used if needed.

 Ans:- API builder is a PL SQL program that is made up of four SQL files where one file is responsible for starting the process, two files are used to create the temp tables or the master package, and the fourth file will help in generating the final output.

-Ans:- Test API is a set of test APIs or a library of utility that helps developers or testers in creating testing tools and automated test cases for .Net or WIN 32 applications.
+Ans:- Test API is a set of test APIs or a library of utility that helps developers, or testers create testing tools and automated test cases for .Net or WIN 32 applications.
 It also offers a set of basic building blocks, data structures, data types, algorithms, etc.

-Ans:- For testing the security of API during API testing, we need to validate 2 things:
+Ans:- For testing API security during API testing, we need to validate 2 things:

-We can also check whether the TLS or the SSL certificate used over the HTTPS protocol is valid or not.
+We can also check whether the TLS or the SSL certificate used over the HTTPS protocol is valid.

 Ans:- Run Scope is a web application that supports backend services and easy to understanding user interface tool for testing APIs.